Guidance and Resources

 Community Development Investments Resources under the Public Welfare Investment Authority,

 Under the 12 CFR 24 public welfare investment authority, banks may invest, directly or indirectly, in real estate development.
 Real estate development includes affordable multifamily housing projects that primarily benefit low- and moderate-income individuals, low- and moderate-income areas, or other areas targeted by a government entity for redevelopment.
 Banks may also invest under 12 CFR 24 if the investment would receive consideration under 12 CFR 25.23 (the CRA regulation) as a "qualified investment."
-Also see the OCC's public welfare investments (12 CFR 24) and its uses.
-Federal savings associations may make public welfare investments under specific authorities that are described on the OCCs Public Welfare Investments Web Resource Directory: https://www.occ.gov/topics/community-affairs/resource-directories/public-welfare-investments/federal-savings-association-investment-authorities.html.
+Also see the OCC's public welfare investments (12 CFR 24) resource directory for further information and uses.
+Federal savings associations may make public welfare investments under specific authorities that are described on the OCC Public Welfare Investments Resource Directory.

 Low Income Housing Tax Credit Program